Meeting 5 October 4, 2006

 -PASSED- For: 18 Against: 1 Abstain: 3 (2006-2007-7)

 The Faculty Senate ultimately reports to the University President and the Board of Governors.
 However, the structure of the reporting process should ideally reflect the role of the Provost in academics and overall governance.
-Therefore, the Faculty Senate makes the following changes to the Faculty Guide whereby the Faculty Senate reports directly to the Provost who will in turn report recommendations to the University President:
+Therefore, the Faculty Senate makes the following changes to the Academic Policy and Procedure whereby the Faculty Senate reports directly to the Provost who will in turn report recommendations to the University President:

 J. FACULTY SENATE